donShakespeare/twCodeMirror/README.md

   external_plugins: {
     twCodeMirror: "[[++assets_url]]components/tinymcewrapper/tinymceplugins/twCodeMirror.js", // plugin location
   },
-  twCodeMirrorPoppedOrInline: 1, // 1 for popped (default), 0 for inline
+  twCodeMirrorPoppedOrInline: 1, //1 for popped (default), 0 for inline
+  toolbar: "code",
-  toolbar: "code"
+  contextmenu: "code"
 });
 ```
 This will replace that old pesty-looking native viewer you are used to.